-Along with her husband, Sunny, Judy has owned and successfully operated Downtown Gresham’s popular Sunny Han’s Wok & Grill eatery for twenty-six years.
-She has also served as President of the Downtown Gresham Boosters and seventeen years ago founded the annual Gresham Art Walk, which over the years has seen a significant increase in highly visible artist participation and visitor attendance.
+Along with her husband, Sunny, Judy has owned and successfully operated Downtown Gresham’s popular Sunny Han’s Wok & Grill for twenty-nine years.
+She has also served as President of the Downtown Gresham Boosters and nineteen years ago founded the annual Gresham Art Walk, which over the years has seen a significant increase in highly visible artist participation and visitor attendance.
 Judy’s contribution to the Gresham art scene has been considerable.

-Gresham resident since 1971, Joan is an active Gresham volunteer and is currently serving as a Gresham Police Department Citizen Volunteer in Policing, member of the Gresham Redevelopment Commission Advisory Committee, Chamber of Commerce Government Affairs Committee and AAUW Gresham Area Branch.
+Joan is an active Gresham volunteer serving as a GPD Citizen Volunteer in Policing and a member of the Gresham Chamber of Commerce Government Affairs Committee.
 She was licensed by the Oregon Board of Accountancy as a Certified Public Accountant (now retired) in 1969 when there were less than 2000 women CPAs in the United States.
 After leaving public accounting, she was Controller for a business forms manufacturer for several years.
-Prior activities have included the Gresham Charter Review Committee and Center for the Arts Foundation and serving as a local Campaign Treasurer.
+Prior activities include the 2012 Gresham Charter Review Committee, Center for the Arts Foundation and serving as a local Campaign Treasurer.